jespinoza22/payApp/README.md

 Login pass Demo user: 123456zZ

 Some technical characteristics about this application:

--Use auth0 to authorizarion
+Use auth0 to authorizarion

--Some test is use in this application
+Some test is use in this application

--Use material desgin
+Use material desgin

--Use Chart.js to some charts
+Use Chart.js to some charts

 ## Install
 Run `npm install` for a dev server.